KwKKei/power_outage_model_building/README.md

 ## Baseline Model
 ### Model Description

-The baseline model utilizes a RandomForestClassifier to predict the `'CAUSE.CATEGORY'` of major power outages based on selected features, including `'YEAR'`, `'OUTAGE.START'`, `'OUTAGE.RESTORATION'`, `'OUTAGE.DURATION'`, `'CLIMATE.CATEGORY'`, `'DEMAND.LOSS.MW'`, `'CUSTOMERS.AFFECTED'`, `'TOTAL.CUSTOMERS'`, and `'HIGH_SEVERITY'`.
+The baseline model utilizes a RandomForestClassifier to predict the `'CAUSE.CATEGORY'` of major power outages based on selected features, including only `'OUTAGE.DURATION'`, and `'CLIMATE.CATEGORY'`.
 The model employs preprocessing techniques such as imputation of missing values, scaling numerical features, and one-hot encoding categorical features.

 ### Encoding